-- Routine clinical doctor: A health problem that would traditionally require input from a GP i.e. requires a diagnosis, review, and/or new prescription.
-Patient is unlikely to be harmed if the problem is not addressed within the next 48 hours to 1 week.
-Suggested examples:
+These are health problems that would traditionally require input from a GP i.e. requires a diagnosis, review, and/or new prescription.
+The patient is unlikely to be harmed if the problem is not addressed within the next 48 hours to 1 week.
+Examples may include:

 - Hair loss